 As their brains are growing, experiences and substances affect it.
 Developing brains can learn and remember things efficiently, but negative experiences and substances also get integrated efficiently.
 This means teens are more likely to develop addictions than adults.

 Kids who vape just once are more likely to try other types of tobacco.
 Their developing brains make it easier for them to get hooked.

 One in 4 teens who use an addictive substance will become addicted, compared to one in 25 who first use an addictive substance after the age of 21 years.

 About 90% of adult smokers started before their 18th birthday.

 Our kids are bombarded daily with suggestions and choices.

-Talk to your kids about all risky behaviors.
+Talk to your kids about all risky behaviors because they do listen.

 Help them understand the risk as well as what to do to avoid peer pressure.